HTML Tutorials - Learn HTML

 Values

-font-style font-variant font-weight font-size
+Color font-style font-variant font-weight font-size family-name font-size

 Use

-Shortcut property for setting font style, variant, weight, and size
+Change the color of text Shortcut property for setting font style, variant, weight, and size Set the font family (face) Set the font size

 Table 8-2